telerik/reporting-docs/knowledge-base/how-to-change-report-parameter-date-format-in-html5-mvc-report-viewer.md

     </body>
 ```

-2. Create **custom parameter editor** for the DateTime Parameter.
+## Solution 2 - Create a custom parameter editor for the DateTime Parameter.

-Details on how to create custom parameter editor could be found in the article [How to Create a Custom Parameter Editor](../html5-report-viewer-howto-custom-parameter-editor).

 The following script section should be added (in the head section) to the **ReportViewer.cshtml** file